ttlion/sdtDBNsGUI_code/README.md

 # sdtDBNsGUI
-Graphical User Interface to use the sdtDBN program
+Graphical User Interface to use the sdtDBN framework